onotelli/justniffer/docs/EXTENDING.md

         pass
 ```

-The `result` method is typically called after a request/response transaction has completed.
+The `result` method is typically called after a request/response transaction (the exhange) has completed.
-It serves as the final step in processing, allowing the system to log or return a result based on the interaction.
+It serves as the final step in processing, allowing the system to log or return the result.

 ### Object Life Cycle:
 Here's a general flow of the object's lifecycle based on your sequence: